 Propublica A public interest journalism platform that shares patients' stories of medical harm.

-Campaign Zero A nonprofit that creates patient-focused checklists so you can protect yourself during a hospital stay.
+The Care Partner Project A nonprofit that creates patient-focused checklists so you can protect yourself during a hospital stay.

 More expensive care is not always better care.
 And for many people--especially those with high-deductible health plans--comparing costs can help keep their out-of-pocket costs manageable.
 Although health care pricing is not always available or clear, more transparency can help lower costs and make care more efficient.